Skip to content

 const currentUser = { name: 'Maya', role: 'admin', avatarUrl: '/maya.png' };

-// App passes currentUser to Navbar even though Navbar doesn't use it directly
+// App passes currentUser to Navbar even though Navbar never reads it.

 return <Navbar currentUser={currentUser} />;